 - You have not already obtained a qualification that is equal or higher than the course you are applying to.

-These scholarships are payable in each academic year of your course until such time as you (or your parents or spouse / civil partner) are granted indefinite leave to remain in the UK.
+These scholarships are payable in each academic year of your course until such time as you (or your parents or spouse / civil partner) are granted Refugee Status (Leave to Remain) in the UK.
 Your award will then cease from the start of the next academic year.

 Application and Selection Process